 In this deeply spiritual look at the life of Kahlil Gibran, Paul-Gordon Chandler opens us to a voice more relevant to our times than when his work appeared years ago.
 Chandler’s biography rings with the same grandeur and deep insight present in Gibran’s poetry, and it is pleasant to read and nourishing to digest.
 With our world so deeply suspicious and divided, Chandler’s look at Gibran offers us a biography—and a spirituality—that displays a vision of our common humanity.
 It is a great inspiration during times like these.

-— Rev. James Winkler, president and general secretary, National Council of Churches
+— Rev. James Winkler, former president and general secretary, National Council of Churches

 Chandler blends memoir and biography in this introductory exploration of poet Kahlil Gibran’s influences, writings, and impact.
 He traces Gibran’s life from his birth in Lebanon in 1883 and his immigration to the United States in 1895 to his return to the Middle East in 1899 and his encounters with leading artistic figures in Europe before his death in 1931.
 Each chapter centers on a key work of Gibran’s, with ample excerpts to get a sense of his style and messages.
 This orderly chronology will help readers fill in details and get a better sense of what events shaped Gibran’s work, including personal losses, World War I, and the dislocation of being an immigrant.
 Those unfamiliar with the poet’s work will gain solid insights into how and why Gibran sought out universal reconciliation of the religious impulses stemming from his Maronite Catholic upbringing, his Arab identity, and his Western education.
 Chandler includes anecdotes from his own travels, including (but not exclusively) to sites related to Gibran’s life....
 [This book] provides a solid introduction to Gibran and his complex work.